Shuffle/Shuffle-docs/docs/configuration.md

 **PS:** If external connections are blocked, you may further have issues running Apps.
 Read more about [manual image transfers here](#manual_docker_image_transfers).

 ### Domain Whitelisting
 These URL's are used to get Shuffle up and running.
-Whitelisting them for the Shuffle services should make all processes work seemlessly.
+Whitelisting them for the Shuffle services should make all processes work seamlessly.

 PS: We do intend to make this JUST https://shuffler.io in the future.